chipsalliance/rvdecoderdb/sail-impl/docs/dev.typ

 == Development notes
 Developers can setup Rust development environment using command `nix develop .#sail-riscv.boat.emulator.dev`.

+== Logging usage
+The `sail-ffi` crate is a library crate used for composing a emulator, thus logging should always use `Level::DEBUG` and `Level::TRACE` only. `Level::INFO` and error handling shoule be up lifting to emulator application side.

+All architecture states change should be recorded with `TRACE` level event and contains `event_type` and `action` field for other software to easily deserialize to corresponding data type.

+Current implementation contains following event type:

+- *physical_memory*

+For "physical_memory" event type, current implmentation records following fields:

+  - action: a text value indicate current action to physical memory.
+Possible value: *"read"*, *"write"*.
+  - bytes: a integer value indicate the total bytes get operated on physical memory.
+Possible value: *1,2,4,8*.
+  - address: a 64-bit integer value indicate the start address of this action to the physical memory.
+  - data: a debug value in text indicating the value read from or write to the physical value.
+  - message: optional text value with human readable emulator status attached

+- *arch_state*

+For "arch_state" event type, current implementation records following fields:

+  - action: a text value indicate current action to architecture states.
+Possible value: *"register_update"*.
+  - pc: a 64-bit integer value indicate the current PC of this action.
+  - reg_idx: if current action is "register_update", `reg_idx` is a integer number represent the index of the changed register.
+  - current_value: if current action is "register_update", `current_value` is a 64-bit integer showing the current value in register.
+  - message: optional text value with human readable emulator status attached

+All event unrelated but useful for knowing `sail-ffi` running status shoule be logging with `Level::DEBUG`.

 == Sail FFI

 To initialize a Sail model, drive it to process each instruction, and read model